raphael-group/raphael-group.github.io/software/index.md

 ###Additional software

-#####Accurate Genome-Wide Survival Analysis
+#####ExALT: Accurate Genome-Wide Survival Analysis
-One-sentence description of what this is.
+ExALT is an algorithm to compute a rigorous approximation to the log-rank p-value that avoids false discoveries compared to standard tools.

 <span class="label label-primary">
 	<a href="/projects/survival">More information</a>